Special Managed Gun Hunt

-- Hunting will be available to the public Monday through Saturday during the Delaware Deer seasons, the date of which are published by the Delaware Division of Fish and Wildlife.
+- Hunting will be available to the public Monday through Saturday during the Delaware Deer seasons, the dates of which are published by the Delaware Division of Fish and Wildlife.
 Dates and hours of allowable deer hunting will be posted on the Sussex County website.
 The County website will also post any partial or total closure for public hunting due to scheduled or unscheduled maintenance needs.

-- All Participants must wear at least 400 square inches of blaze orange on the head, chest and back at all times when traveling to, from or while in a stand or blind.
+- All Participants must wear at least 400 square inches of blaze orange on the head, chest and back at all times when traveling to, from, or while in a stand or blind.

 - All deer harvested must be reported on a harvest report available at the hunter check-in station and must be reported prior to leaving the property.